-The School sends e-mail to all registered graduate and undergraduate students in Computer Science soliciting applications on a pre-established date determined by the T.A.
+The School sends e-mail to all registered graduate students in Computer Science soliciting applications on a pre-established date determined by the T.A.
 Union (see "Posting dates" below.
 Students must consult T.A. postings, available in electronic format on the School's website, and must apply online by the official deadline date indicated on the individual postings.

 The School employs Teaching Assistants (T.A.s) who help with undergraduate and occasionally graduate courses in Computer Science and provide programming assistance.
 The total remuneration is approximately $2000 per unit.

 Teaching Assistants at McGill University are unionized.
 The Association of Graduate Students Employed at McGill (AGSEM) contract regulations stipulate that graduate students currently registered at McGill may be employed as T.A.s.
-Although priority must be given to graduate students, these positions have also been assigned to qualified and more senior undergraduate students.

 As T.A. positions are unionized and are covered by the Association of Graduate Students employed at McGill (AGSEM), the university is required to withhold union dues currently established by the Union at 2.5% of a T.A. stipend.
 Furthermore, a 4% vacation entitlement is already included in the T.A. stipend.